Tess Wiley: Solo career

 After her departure from Sixpence, she began recording under the name "Splendora" but had to abandon it due to a copyright violation with the New York City group of the same name.
 She adopted "Phantasmic" name for her group when she was dating Chris Colbert, who was a singer in Fluffy.
 Together, they agreed to change the name of the band to Xtra Fluffy and compiled a few songs along with Zachary Gresham of Southern Hymns.
 Eventually, she formed her own band, called Tess Wiley and Her Orchestra.

 She also lent her vocals to Velour 100 on the album Of Color Bright in 1997 and the following year recorded a covers album, I Light Up Your Life.
 In 2001 Wiley released her first album, Rainy Day Assembly.

 In 2003, Wiley relocated to Giessen, Germany where she formed a band with Tim Potzas, Christian Weiss and Christian Pfaff.
-In 2004 her solo albumNot Quite Me was released by Tapete Records.
+In 2004 her solo album Not Quite Me was released by Tapete Records.
 In 2007, Tapete released Superfast Rock n' Roll Played Slow.
 In 2010 Tess formed a duo band along with Elo von Knorre, whom she met at church.
 During those times, she also wrote a German song, "Licht Leuchte Auf" and translated "My Fortress And My Shield", an inspiration of Psalm 42 from her Not Quite Me record.